 Products with added chia are readily available in supermarkets.
 If it's the omega-3 you're after, the ones we checked out that mention omega-3 on their packaging are all reasonable sources, containing at least 200mg of ALA per serving.

-Chia sometimes appears in the name of a product but omega-3 doesn't rate a mention on the label, which makes us wonder if it’s there in any significant quantity.
-While there are reasons other than nutrition for including chia in food – texture, for example – there’s a chance its inclusion is purely a marketing ploy to cash in on the "health halo" the ingredient attracts.
+Chia sometimes appears in the name of a product, but omega-3 doesn't rate a mention on the label.
+This makes us wonder if it's there in any significant quantity.
+While there are reasons other than nutrition for including chia in food – texture, for example – there's a chance its inclusion is purely a marketing ploy to cash in on the "health halo" the ingredient attracts.

-If you’re keen to incorporate more chia into your diet, don’t limit yourself to packaged products.
-You can sprinkle chia seeds over or add them to just about anything – muesli, smoothies, yoghurt, salads – and their neutral flavour means they won’t alter the taste, although they do add texture that some may find a little gritty.
+If you're keen to incorporate more chia in your diet, don't limit yourself to packaged products.
+You can add chia seeds to just about anything – muesli, smoothies, yoghurt, salads – and their neutral flavour means they won't alter the taste, although they do add texture that some may find a little gritty.